favna/musical-giggle/README.md

 # Musical Giggle

-My test bot code for Sapphire framework that I use to debug issues and new code
+My test bot code for Sapphire framework that I use to debug issues and new code.